timmfin/broccoli-retain-directive-header-comments/Readme.md

 I'm using this in conjunction with https://github.com/timmfin/sprockets-directive-loader so that Sprockets-style directive comments (like `#= require ...`) are still available in the compiled JS and CSS output.

+_Note, this is not 100% perfect.
+There is (at least) one case I know doesn't work that I'm intentionally ignoring for now.
+[See the ignored test](https://github.com/timmfin/broccoli-retain-directive-header-comments/blob/53c0852dabc6f037ec95debdbdffa01086375c49/test.js#L103-L114).

 #### CoffeeScript Examples

 ```coffeescript